forgi86/pyMPC/README.md

 ```
 pip install -e .
 ```
-in the pyMPC project root folder (where the file setup.py is located)
+in the pyMPC root folder (where the file setup.py is located).

 ## Usage

-This is a snippet code illustrating how to use the MPCController class contained in the pyMPC project:
+This code snippets illustrates the use of the MPCController class:

 ```
 from pyMPC.mpc import MPCController